markfinger/python-webpack/README.md

 bundle = webpack('path/to/webpack.config.js')
 ```

-Once the build has completed, you can pass the returned object directly into your templates.
-The object
+The object returned can be passed directly into your template layer, enabling you to inject &lt;script&gt;
-provides two convenience methods, `render_css` and `render_js` which emit `<link>` and `<script>` elements
+and &lt;link&gt; elements into your page.
+The object provides two convenience methods, `render_js` and
-pointing to the generated assets.
+`render_css` which emit elements pointing to the generated assets.

 Config files